 |Teaching starts||Session break||Teaching end|

-If you are enrolling at a university that operates on a semester system, your semester one classes will begin in February or March and conclude at the end of May, with two weeks’ holiday in April which usually coincides with the Easter long weekend.
+If you are enrolling at a university that operates on a semester system, your semester one classes will begin in February or March and conclude at the end of May.
+During this time, you typically get a two-week semester break in April which usually coincides with the Easter long weekend.
 If you need to sit exams for your units, these will be held throughout June.

-You will then enjoy a few months off before semester two begins in August and concludes at the end of November, with two weeks’ break in the middle.
+You will then enjoy a bit of time off before semester two begins in August and concludes at the end of November, with a two-week break in the middle.
 If you are required to sit exams for your semester two classes, these will be held from late November to mid-December.
-You will then have around eight weeks’ break before semester one the following year.
+You will then have roughly eight weeks’ break before starting your next academic year.

 Alternative university start dates in Australia